neo-project/docs/docs/en-us/sc/deploy/deploy.md

 ### How to deploy?

 Smart contracts are deployed by invoking API through an Invocation transaction (The Publish transaction for deployment of the old version system has been deprecated).
-We recommend you use NEO-GUI to deploy smart contracts.
+We recommend you use Neo-GUI to deploy smart contracts.

 Deploying and invoking smart contracts will cost fees.
 For more information, refer to [Fees](../fees.md).